Stable moduli spaces of hermitian forms

 via signature and rank of the positive definite part, despite the classification of unimodular forms over the integers being a wide open field.

 The effect of group completion on homology is also understood by the group completion theorem of McDuff and Segal \cite{mcduff-segal}: For example, whenever $R$ has no $2$-torsion, we have

-where $\mathrm{O}_{g,g}(R)$ is the automorphism group of the standard (symmetric) hyperbolic form on $R^{2g}$ (and the subscript $0$ on the left denotes the unit path component); for general $R$ one has to take the subgroup $\mathrm{O}_{g,g}^\q(R)$ on the right that further preserves the canonical quadratic refinement.
+where $\mathrm{O}_{g,g}(R)$ is the automorphism group of the standard (symmetric) hyperbolic form on $R^{2g}$ (and the subscript $0$ on the left denotes the unit path component); for general $R$ one has to either take the subgroup $\mathrm{O}_{g,g}^\q(R)$ on the right that further preserves the canonical quadratic refinement or replace the Grothendieck-Witt space on the left by the version associated the form parameter $\lambda=\mathrm{ev}$ which we shall discuss later.
 For nice enough $R$ such as $R=\mathbb Z$ one similarly finds

-where $\mathrm{O}_{\langle g,g\rangle}(R)$ is the automorphism group of the sum of the standard positive and negative definite forms on $R^g$.
+where $\mathrm{O}_{\langle g,g\rangle}(R)$ is the automorphism group of the sum of $g$-copies of the standard positive and negative definite forms on $R^g$ each.
 By definition the homotopy groups of $\gw^\fpm_{\mathrm{cl}}(R)$ are the higher Grothendieck-Witt-groups.
 While there is no direct description of these groups in terms of unimodular forms and their automorphisms, they contain much subtle arithmetic information about $R$, that is highly non-trivial to extract, just as in the case of higher K-groups, see \emph{e.g.}\ \cite{weibel, BKSO-fixed-point, rondigs}.